godaddy/asherah/languages/csharp/Logging/README.md

 ### Setup the Logger Factory

-The logger factory is be setup by calling the provided `SetLoggerFactory` method with a LoggerFactory instance as a parameter.
+The logger factory is setup by calling the provided `SetLoggerFactory` method with a LoggerFactory instance as a parameter.
 This can typically be done during service startup.

 ```c#